How to Sell an Inherited House: A Step-by-Step Guide for Florida Homeowners

 Step 2: Talk With Any Co-Heirs

-If you inherited the property with siblings or other family members, all parties must agree on what to do with it—sell, rent, or keep it.
+If you’ve inherited the home with siblings or other family members, everyone must agree on what to do—sell, rent, or keep it.

-✅ Pro Tip: If everyone agrees to sell, designate one person to communicate with a cash buyer or real estate company.
-This streamlines the process and avoids confusion.
+Pro Tip: If you decide to sell, appoint one family member as the main point of contact with your cash buyer or real estate company.
+This avoids confusion and streamlines decision-making.

 Step 3: Understand the Financial Implications